41% of North Idaho households are walking a financial tightrope.

 ALICE households earn more than the U.S. poverty level, but less than the ALICE Threshold.
 Combined, the households in poverty and ALICE households reveal the true size of the population struggling to afford basic needs.
-Share your ALICE story anonymously here.
+Share your ALICE story here.

 Why it matters:

 The financial stability of ALICE households directly impacts the economic wellbeing of our communities.
 When ALICE suffers and is forced to make difficult choices, we all face serious consequences.
 There is no silver bullet to solve the complex challenges ALICE families face every day.

 The ALICE report adds greater depth to our understanding of the people in our communities who live each day one crisis away from falling in to poverty.
 We all depend on and meet ALICE every day behind cash registers, fixing our cars, serving us in restaurants and stores, and caring for our young and our elderly, among many others.
 Despite working, often at more than one job, ALICE earns too little for a sustainable lifestyle.
 No matter how hard these individuals work, an ever-increasing number are not making it and their kids, your neighbors, and our communities will pay the price in the long run.